KelseyCreekSoftware/KelseyCreekSoftware/IQ-File-Information.md

 Rockwell Collins’ tactical signal receivers (RF-3590/3595 family, SRR-1700/SRR-2100 series) offer an optional Data Storage Unit - DSU.
 The DSU records raw I/Q at selectable sample rates (typically up to 8–50 MHz instantaneous bandwidth) The data is stored in a proprietary WIFS container (.wfs/.wif2) or a straight binary dump (.iq/.dat).

+*Note the following information is AI generated and not confirmed.*

 ### WIFS Container Format (.wfs / .wif2)
 The Waveform Information File System (WIFS) wraps raw samples with metadata in a structured header.